Women speaking in the assembly . . . is it proper? Hit Counter

 silent in the assemblies.
 They are not allowed to speak, but must be in submission, as the law says.
 If they want to inquire about something, they should ask their own husbands at home; for it is disgraceful for a woman to speak in the assembly."

-1 Cor 14:32-35 (*qodeshim, "saints", would be all Israel of Shaul's day, who met together to study).
+1 Cor 14:32-35 (*qodeshim, set-apart ones, translated "saints", would be all Israel of Paul's day, who met together for fellowship).

-The best Scriptures I know of concerning how women are to conduct themselves in general
+Here's a few Scriptures concerning how women are to conduct themselves as wives and among the believers:

 Acts 21:5